JPKing10/ccaisWebsiteTools/README.md

 Runs the update script targeting the specified website repository.
 Publications are updated and the resulting publist.yml is pushed to remote.

+For intervention-free updates, git should be configured for push/pull without intervention (e.g. use SSH keys).

 Repository publist path: `_data/publist.yml`

 Logfile: `orchestration.log`